TheLokj/HEATraN/README.md

 ### Online

-*Coming soon*
+You can access HEATraN online at: http://thelokj.shinyapps.io/HEATraN.

 ### Locally

-The two below methods allow you to access the tool by connecting to the local address http://localhost:3838/HEATraN/.
+The two below methods allow you to access the tool by connecting to the local address http://0.0.0.0:3838/HEATraN/.

 #### Docker